prajwalnagaraj-web/prajwalnagaraj-web.github.io/README.md

-# Personal Portfolio Website – PrajwalNagaraj-web
+# Personal Portfolio Website – prajwalnagaraj-web

-This is a fully responsive personal portfolio website built and maintained by [PrajwalNagaraj-web](https://github.com/PrajwalNagaraj-web).
+This is a fully responsive personal portfolio website built and maintained by [prajwalnagaraj-web](https://github.com/prajwalnagaraj-web).
 It highlights my projects, blogs, certifications, and accomplishments through a clean, professional layout.

 > ⚠️ This repository is intended strictly for personal use.
 Forking, redistribution, or reuse is not permitted.